 2014-15 In October 2014 we began an exciting new collaboration with Birmingham Contemporary Music Group, funded by the University of Sheffield’s Innovation, Impact and Knowledge Exchange (IIKE) scheme, on a project to investigate audience attitudes and experiences in relation to the contemporary arts.
-We have established a network of contemporary arts organisations in Birmingham who share similar challenges in audience development, and have encouraged exchange of ideas and opportunities across different art forms.
-We have also undertaken interviews and ‘audience exchange’ visits with audience members in Birmingham, yielding rich insight on people’s routes into the contemporary arts, and the expectations they bring to their arts consumption.
-This project led to a successful AHRC application and our nationwide extension began in May 2017.
+We established a network of contemporary arts organisations in Birmingham who shared similar challenges in audience development, and encouraged exchange of ideas and opportunities across different art forms.
+We also undertook interviews and ‘audience exchange’ visits with audience members in Birmingham, yielding rich insight on people’s routes into the contemporary arts, and the expectations they bring to their arts consumption.
+This project led to a successful AHRC application and our nationwide phase of research began in May 2017.
 Reports and resources from the pilot study are now available and more information about the national UACA project can be found here.

-2014 The Cultural Value project is now completed and a draft report submitted to the Arts and Humanities Research Council is available to preview here.
-Headline findings include the strong relationship between social fit and musical satisfaction in ensemble participation, and the uncertainty felt by new audience members about their readiness to experience art forms in the same way as regular attenders.
-Publications from the project are now available, including an article in the International Journal of Community Music
+2014 The Cultural Value project is now completed and the report submitted to the Arts and Humanities Research Council is available in full here, and also forms part of the Cultural Value overview report written by Geoffrey Crossick and Patrycja Kaszynska (available here).
+Headline findings from our ‘Dropping in and dropping out’ studies included the strong relationship between social fit and musical satisfaction in ensemble participation, and the uncertainty felt by new audience members about their readiness to experience art forms in the same way as regular attenders.
+Further publications from the project are also available, including an article in the International Journal of Community Music

-2013 Lucy Dearn and Sarah Price have been appointed to the AHRC Collaborative Doctoral Award studentships that were awarded to the University of Sheffield in collaboration with Music in the Round and the City of Birmingham Symphony Orchestra.
-Lucy and Sarah will combine their academic research with placements in the two arts organisations, using the practical experience they gain there to inform research questions around the theme of ‘Music, place and people: investigating the impact of Western classical music provision and attendance in two English cities’.
+2013 Lucy Dearn and Sarah Price were appointed to the AHRC Collaborative Doctoral Award studentships that were awarded to the University of Sheffield in collaboration with Music in the Round and the City of Birmingham Symphony Orchestra.
+Lucy and Sarah combined their academic research with placements in the two arts organisations, using the practical experience they gain there to inform research questions around the theme of ‘Music, place and people: investigating the impact of Western classical music provision and attendance in two English cities’.

-2012-13 Investigating the audiences of the future is a new venture for SPARC: supported by University of Sheffield Arts Enterprise funding, Stephanie Pitts has been researching the impact of the Music in the Community workshops run in three Sheffield primary schools by Polly Ives and musicians from Ensemble 360 at Music in the Round.
-Research assistant support has come mainly from Katy Robinson, a current MA Psychology of Music student [now research assistant on the Cultural Value project], who has observed and participated in workshops throughout the year; Fraser Wilson, MA graduate of the music department, and Michael Bonshor, current PhD student, have also contributed, with Michael bravely taking on the challenge of transcribing focus group interviews with seven year olds and questionnaires including some brilliant drawings of musicians!
+2012-13 Investigating the audiences of the future became a new venture for SPARC with a project supported by University of Sheffield Arts Enterprise funding: Stephanie Pitts researched the impact of the Music in the Community workshops run in three Sheffield primary schools by Polly Ives and musicians from Ensemble 360 at Music in the Round.
+Research assistant support has come mainly from Katy Robinson, then an MA Psychology of Music student and later research assistant on the Cultural Value project, who observed and participated in workshops throughout the year; Fraser Wilson, MA graduate of the music department, and Michael Bonshor, PhD student, also contributed, with Michael bravely taking on the challenge of transcribing focus group interviews with seven year olds and questionnaires including some brilliant drawings of musicians!

 2009 Stephanie Pitts and Melissa Dobson carried out a knowledge transfer project with Sheffield’s Music in the Round chamber music series, running a focus group study which introduced new audience members in the 21-30 age group to classical concert attendance.
 This project was funded by Yorkshire Forward Business Link and published as an invited article in Ethnomusicology Forum, as part of a special issue on the ethnomusicology of Western art music.